This article will be kept updated with any changes from the UK government

 The England government’s latest paper says that “Businesses providing repair services may stay open, where they primarily offer repair services…” and that “petrol stations, automatic (but not manual) car washes, vehicle repair and MOT services, bicycle shops, and taxi and vehicle hire businesses” can also continue to operate.

-The DVSA has released a statement confirming that all driving and riding tests have been suspended until the restrictions are lifted.
+Currently all driving and riding tests have been suspended.
 Affected candidates or the school that booked the test will be emailed to reschedule.

 All driving and riding lessons – including CBTs – will also not be allowed to take place until the restrictions have been lifted.
 This includes ADI (Approved Driving Instructor) part 2 and 3 tests, and standard checks.

-Despite the fact that many key workers will be commuting on scooters with a CBT, there is no extension on the validity of CBT certificates.
-Affected riders will be forced to use public transport, and should contact their local riding school to discuss a future appointment as spaces will get taken quickly.
+Despite the fact that many key workers will be commuting on scooters with a CBT, there was no extension on the validity of CBT certificates.
+Affected riders are being forced to use public transport, and should contact their local riding school to discuss a future appointment as spaces will get taken quickly.

 Fixed penalty notices of £200 can be issued for first offences, doubling for further offences up to a maximum of £6,400.
 If you hold, or are involved in holding, an illegal gathering of over 30 people, the police can issue fines of £10,000.

 From midnight on 4 Jan, Scots will be ordered to stay at home, with meetings of up to just one person outside.
 The rules are broadly similar to those applied to England, though there’s no limit to the number of times you can exercise outside, and while construction and manufacturing remain open in both countries, most other services and stores will be closed.
-For Scotland’s full rules, click here.
+A road map is being announced shortly, but for Scotland’s full rules, click here.